Senior Assistance Programs

 free of charge or on a sliding scale based on income.

-serve the ENTIRE state of
+serve seniors throughout the state of Texas ~

 - Aging Services Council of Central

 purpose is to ensure that older adults and caregivers have the information and services they need to support themselves and family members as they age.

 The membership of the Aging Services Council is diverse and broad-based with faith-based, nonprofit, and public service providers represented.

 resourceful guide to help you find elderly charities

 and non profit organizations in Texas A complete list of participating senior